Long-term establishment of national expertise in key strategic areas

 The same year the Foundation earmarked SEK 600 million for the Wallenberg Clinical Scholars program with a view to boosting Swedish clinical research, this too in collaboration with the Royal Swedish Academy of Sciences.

 2014 also saw the establishment of Wallenberg Centre for Molecular Medicine (WCMM) at the universities of Gothenburg, Lund, Umeå and Linköping, in collaboration with the respective health care regions.
 AstraZeneca is also involved in Gothenburg.
 The aim is to create the best conditions for world-leading molecular and traditional research, and foster next generation leaders in the academic world and health care sector.
 Some 90 experimental and clinical research leaders have been recruited to date.
 WCMM and SciLifeLab have also launched a joint national program for future research leaders in life sciences.
-Total funds of SEK 1.1 billion will be allocated to WCMM.
+Total funds of SEK 1 billion will be allocated to WCMM to 2028.

 In 2014 the Foundation decided to provide substantial funding for SciLifeLab – a national research center for molecular biosciences.
 Knut and Alice Wallenberg Foundation has contributed approximately SEK 800 million, some of which has gone to build sequencing capacity, facilities for cryo-electron microscopy (cryo-EM) single-cell analysis and bioinformatics.
 SciLifeLab is also coordinating a number of Foundation initiatives, including its substantial funding of Covid-related research in 2020.